claverfred/dsa-java/README.md

 "# dsa-java"
-#my collection of data structures and algorithm in java
+#my collection of data structures and algorithms in java